JianingGeng/601/Project_2/README.txt

 Phase2

 I modified my whole project mission to use twitter api to collect data  and use google nlp api to analysis the data.
-Becasue I didn't get the twitter elevated access, I don't have access to full archive public data.
+First I use twitter stream api to collect data but it gaive me error that I need elevated access.
+Becasue I didn't get the twitter elevated access (my apllication still not been approved) , I don't have access to full archive public data.
 I have to make a new user story according to the access type I have.
 My new user story is:If I am curious about other or myself's emotions the past several days, I can get the result by typing my twitter account name.